Skip to content

 Last updated:

 A handwriting examination without adequate exemplars is not an examination: it is an exercise in comparing an unknown to another unknown.
 Every opinion a document examiner offers on common authorship or non-authorship rests on the quality of the comparison material.
+The ACE-V method for handwriting comparison specifies the minimum exemplar requirements that each comparison phase demands.
 Get the exemplars wrong, and even a perfectly conducted ACE-V examination produces an opinion that is either worthless, misleading, or easily destroyed on cross-examination.

-The exemplar discipline is one of the most underappreciated aspects of questioned document examination.
-It is also one of the most frequently litigated.
-Cases have been won or lost at trial not because the examiner's analysis was wrong, but because the exemplar set was collected at the wrong time, did not contain the right letter combinations, was obtained by a method that the court found legally objectionable, or was simply too small to support the conclusion offered.
+The exemplar discipline is also one of the most frequently litigated aspects of questioned document examination.
+Examination opinions have failed at trial not because the examiner's analysis was wrong, but because the exemplar set was collected at the wrong time, did not contain the right letter combinations, was obtained by a method the court found legally objectionable, or was simply too small to support the conclusion offered.

 This topic covers the two categories of exemplars (request writings and course-of-business writings), the rules for making each category useful, the legal framework that governs how exemplars may be compelled from an unwilling subject, and the failure modes that document examiners and the investigators who support them most commonly encounter.